r4victor/tenthousandmeters/content/blog/python_bts_03.md

 } _PyRuntimeState;
 ```

-The last field `preconfig` holds the configuration that is used to preinitialize CPython.
+The last field `preconfig` of `_PyRuntimeState` holds the configuration that is used to preinitialize CPython.
 It's also used by the next phase to complete the configuration.
 Here's the extensively commented definition of `PyPreConfig`:

 ```C
 typedef struct {